 2. Please use the following naming conventions for the Application materials: Last Name proposal.pdf; Last Name cv.pdf; Last name budget.pdf

-Questions regarding the Tagliabue Faculty Research Award should be directed to Sivagami Subbaraman, Director, LGBTQ Resource Center: firstname.lastname@example.org.
+Questions regarding the Tagliabue Research Award should be directed to Sivagami Subbaraman, Special Assistant to the VPSA & Director, LGBTQ Resource center firstname.lastname@example.org.